Sravan1012/QUICKSHOW/README.md

 QuickShow is a modern **movie ticket booking web application** built using **React** and **Tailwind CSS**.
 It allows users to browse movies, view details, select seats, and book tickets with secure authentication.

-This project was built by following **GreatStack**, with integrations and enhancements to resemble a real-world ticket booking platform.

 ---

 ## 🚀 Features